 INSTALL A NEW WASHING MACHINE OR DISH WASHER

-This blog post will simply explain how to fit your new washing machine and dishwasher into an existing power supply and water supply.
+This dishwasher and washing machine installation guide will explain step-by-step how to fit your new washing machine and dishwasher into an existing power supply and water supply.

 You will need:

 - A flat level floor for the appliance to stand on, close to an outside wall is best

 - Screw driver